samsungsamiio/samsungsami.io/source/sami/sami-documentation/developer-user-portals.md

 ## Inside the User Portal

-The User Portal is located at [portal.samsungsami.io.](http://portal.samsungsami.io) This is where users can access their connected devices and view their data on SAMI.
-Here's how to add a new device.
+The User Portal is located at [portal.samsungsami.io.](http://portal.samsungsami.io) This is where users can access their connected devices, view their data on SAMI and create Rules for devices.

 Our [**Hello, World!**](/sami/sami-documentation/hello-world.html) guide puts the User Portal functionality into context.
 {:.info}

 ### Connecting a device